 Virginia is a desirable location for manufacturers, offering companies connection to the U.S. and the world with first-class roads, rail, and port infrastructure.
 From craft beer and snack cakes to steel beams and flooring, to semiconductors and rocket engine manufacturers, the state of Virginia boasts a wide variety of products.
 Concentrated industry populations are found throughout the state, creating a solid foundation for manufacturers that are supported by a skilled and talented work pool.

 Virginia’s central location on the East Coast and robust transportation network ensures optimal access to highways, railroads, airports, and seaports.
 Virginia is a gateway for regional and international markets.
 The regions extensive infrastructure includes 6 major interstates, 11 railroads, 16 commercial airports, and the third largest port on the East Coast- The Port of Virginia.
 As a result, nearly 50% of the U.S. population is less than a day away.

 Virginia’s top-ranked educational institutions offer world-class engineering programs, excellent job training, and a pipeline of skilled workers.
 Universities, community colleges, and vocational schools offer access to advanced technology industry training and credentials.

 Virginia is ranked No. 1 by CNBC for best states for business.
 Dominion Energy electric rates are 30% below the U.S. average.
-Virginia has a stable 6% corporate income tax and 4.3% effective corporate tax more mature, labor-intensive manufacturers.
-Virginia is a right-to-work state with one of the lowest unionization rates in the nation.
+Virginia has a stable 6% corporate income tax and 4.3% effective corporate tax for more mature, labor-intensive manufacturers.
+Virginia’s agricultural production is one of the most diverse and significant in the nation.